ThomasStalley/LearningSciKitLearn/IrisClassification/iris.md

 - Regularization is a key parameter, it is how much flexibility we give to our model, to fit all given data.
 - We want to avoid overfitting, which is where the model learns the underlying patterns (and noise) in our training data.
 Patterns and noise will likely not exist in real life data.
+- Logistic regression is a classification algorithm, used to predict the probability of a specific outcome.
+In scikit-learn we train the logistic regression model with model.fit(x_train, y_train).

 Source: